sksrivastava/crypto-tracker/README.md

     *   Increase `FETCH_INTERVAL_MS` in `src/server.js` to a larger value (e.g., `5 * 60 * 1000` for 5 minutes).
     *   Consider subscribing to a CoinGecko paid API plan for higher rate limits if you need more frequent updates for a production environment.

-## Stopping the Application

--   Press `Ctrl+C` in each terminal window where a component (DHT node, server, client) is running.